 Because of the war and other factors, Foster’s dreams of industrial upheaval were not fulfilled.
 What is striking, though, is the similarity between Foster’s brand of organizing and SNCC’s.
 We are going to be throwing some of Foster’s points into our field manual to add emphasis.

 In 1946, after a period of growth, the union share of the American workforce reached a peak of 37%.
 In subsequent years union density fell, reaching about 10% by the end of the century.
 Many union leaders and researchers have offered possible explanations for the decline, but one fact stands out: certain union locals have been doing very, very well.

-The organizing techniques used by the successful locals look a lot like those used by SNCC.
+It turns out that the organizing techniques used by the successful locals, as described by the above authors, look a lot like those used by SNCC.
 We are on the right track.